kornfeldm/MaximumBinaryHeap/README.md

 A C# implementation of a maximum binary heap contained within a class for easy reuse

 ### What is this project?
-This project is a C# implementation of a maximum binary heap done as a personal project.
+This project is a C# implementation of a maximum binary heap done as a personal project using Visual Studio 2019.
 It was originally programmed in December 2019 and uploaded to GitHub in June 2020.
 The maximum binary heap itself is contained in one class (HeapType.cs) and a second class (HeapTest.cs) to test the heap is also included for demonstrative purposes.
 I have released it under the MIT license to allow for flexability in reuse.

 ### What functionality can HeapType.cs offer?